 Swelling occurs whenever the organs, skin, or other parts of your body enlarge.
-It is typically the result of inflammation or a buildup of fluid.
-Swelling can occur internally (within the body) or it can affect your outer skin and muscles.
+It’s typically the result of inflammation or a buildup of fluid.
+Swelling can occur internally, or it can affect your outer skin and muscles.

 A range of conditions can cause swelling.
 Insect bites, illnesses, or injuries often result in external swelling.
-Internal swelling is often a side effect of medication or the result of a serious injury.
+Internal swelling is often a side effect of a medication or the result of a serious injury.

 Inflammation in your bones, tissues, or muscles can result in external swelling.
 Cysts and tumors may also cause visible swelling.
 Although fluid retention is an internal condition, it may also cause external swelling.

 - insect bites